 - Dual-chamber pacemaker.
 Here, wires are placed in two chambers of the heart.
 One lead paces the atrium and one paces the ventricle.
 This type more closely resembles the natural pacing of the heart by assisting the heart in coordinating the function between the atria and ventricles.

 - Rate-responsive pacemaker.
 This pacemaker has sensors that detect changes in the patient’s physical activity and automatically adjust the pacing rate to fulfill the body’s metabolic needs.

-The outer casing of pacemakers is so designed that it will rarely be rejected by the body’s immune system.
-It is usually made of titanium, which is inert in the body.
+The outer casing of pacemakers is designed so that it will rarely be rejected by the body’s immune system.
+It is usually made of titanium, which is inert within the body.

 Placement of a pacemaker must be checked by X-ray and a pacing check must be done prior to discharge.

 - Help control an abnormal or fast heart rhythm